signalfx/signalfx-dotnet-tracing/docs/metrics.md

 ## Process metrics

-Names and metric structure of the metrics exported are aligned with the OpenTelemetry implementation from the [Process](https://github.com/open-telemetry/opentelemetry-dotnet-contrib/tree/926386e68c9066e8032853e8309abdf4088d8dca/src/OpenTelemetry.Instrumentation.Process) package.
+Names and metric structure of the metrics exported are aligned with the OpenTelemetryimplementation from the [Process](https://github.com/open-telemetry/opentelemetry-dotnet-contrib/tree/926386e68c9066e8032853e8309abdf4088d8dca/src/OpenTelemetry.Instrumentation.Process) package.

 | Metric                               | Description                                                                                                                         | Type              |
 |:-------------------------------------|:------------------------------------------------------------------------------------------------------------------------------------|:------------------|